 Take my advice: go back to your original motivation and use that to guide you on what content you need to hone in on.

-Obviously it goes without saying that as a total beginner, you need to get the most essential terms and phrases under your belt first (this includes Spanish numbers) and common ways to say hello in Spanish.
+Obviously it goes without saying that as a total beginner, you need to get the most essential Spanish words and phrases under your belt first (this includes Spanish numbers) and common ways to say hello in Spanish.
 These are the items that you’ll cover at the beginning of any phrasebook or conversational course.

 Just a few common examples: